gnames/papers/bhlnames2022/bhlnames.md

 Publications that contain nomenclatural events are especially valuable for taxonomists.
 Such publications might contain description of new species, changes in names of species as a result of placing them in a different genus, changed rank, "promotion" of infraspecies to species etc.

 BHLnames makes it possible to discover such publicatons in BHL by providing an input that consists of a name-string created in the publivcation and the citation of the publication.
 It is helpful if such details about publicaton like the year of publication, volume and page numbers are given separately in their own fields.

 (TODO Example of input in JSON)

+##### Collecting "evidences" of a citation match

+To be able to estimate how sure we are that we did find the page where a particular nomenclatural citation exists, we collect several pices of "evidence" that would provide as clues about validity of our assurance.

+In natural language processing such evidences are often called "features", and, as a rule, none of these evidences are an iron-clad indicator of a success.
+We have to collect several types of them and use calculated weights for each of the evidence to make the final judgement.
+The Naive Bayes method assumes that all of these features have no influence on each other.
+And while some rule do influence each other, from the practical standpoint Naive Bayes classifiers work quite well in many cases.

+Now we will describe the evidences we collect to make a decision.

+1. Name-string matching

-The first step after receiving output is finding all the References that contain a name from the input.
+The first step after receiving an input is finding all the References that contain a requested name.
 Such search is performed without synonymy, so it only contains References that contain the name-string.

+2. BHL Title's title matching

-In the next step the titles of the References are compared with provided citaton.
+In the next step the titles of the References are compared with provided citatons.
-Such title can be a title of a Journal, a book and so on.
-Journal titles are notoriously hard to match because there are so many variations in their presentation.
-For example "Journal
+We used descirbed earlier title "fingerprints" for a fast matching of citations to the titles of BHL Titles (books, journals etc.).

+3. Year matching

-Then the the altorithm tries to match the year of the input citation with the years of publiation known for all the references.
+The algorithm tries to match the year of the input citation with the years of the found References.
 Note that sometimes the year of BHL Reference is known only approximately, for example if there is only Titile's start and end of publication data are given.
 Sometimes there is no year information at all.
-The algorithm take in account years that are close to the provided year in the input.
+The algorithm takes in account not only exact matches of a year, but also cases where a Reference year is close to the provided year in the input.

-In the next steps
+3. Page numers, volume matching

+We use heuristic algorithms to compare given year, volume, page numbers information to match them to References obtained during the first step.

+4. Nomenclatural annotations

+More often than not, papers describing new species would have a nomenclatural annotation like "sp. nov.", "comb. nov" etc.
+We normalized annotations occured in BHL as described earlier.
+If a name occurance contains such annotation, it is registered as another "evidendce" in favor that the Reference is the nomenclatural one from the citation.

+##### Making a decision

+Using precalculated weights for the described above "evidences" we derive a total matching score for each Reference.
+After that we are able to sort the references by the score and decide if the top result has a score high enough for being classified as a possible occurance of the citation in BHL.

+The value of the score allows us to state a probabiliby of cussessful citation detection in the BHL corpus.

+#### Arbitrary references workflow

+The workflow for finding of arbitrary refernces is quite similar to the detetection of nomenclatural references.
+The input is identical, and collection of "evidences", scoring and decision making are almost the same.
+The only difference is that we do not take in account nomenclatural annotations located in the vicinity of the name-string.

+### Finding

 ## Interfaces